-5.3 Progress the organisational review for Hard FM services that will create circa 26 new in-house roles pending the formal review outcome.
+- 5.3 Progress the organisational review for Hard FM services that is proposed to create circa 26 new in-house roles, pending the formal review outcome. - 5.4 Continue discussions with Trade Unions to understand those operations where they feel that there is scope for best value to be delivered through in-sourcing.